-Heyward, Darvish lead Cubs to sweep of Brewers with 7-2 win
+Darvish, Heyward help Cubs sweep Brewers with 7-2 win

 Milwaukee starter Adrian Houser (4-5) allowed four runs and nine hits in five innings.

-With two outs in the first, Yelich homered to left on a 3-2 pitch from Darvish.
+With two outs in the first, Yelich homered to left on a 3-2 pitch.
 Heyward tied it with his second leadoff homer of the series, driving Houser’s first pitch over the wall in center for his 17th homer on the season.

 The Cubs grabbed a 3-1 lead in the second.
 Heyward drove in the first run with a triple and then scored on a single by Nicholas Castellanos.